 DWT is also concerned about a potential increase in anti-social behaviour on nature reserves and has already seen an increase in issues which require a response from wardens.
 The public following the guidelines for the safe use of nature reserves will help our wardens reduce the number of journeys they need to make over the coming weeks, so we can all be supporting government policy at this difficult time.

 DWT is asking that people visiting nature reserves close to their homes adhere to social distancing and return to the site another time if people are congregating there.
-All DWT Centres and car parks have been closed in line with government guidance and all events in April and May have been cancelled.
+All DWT Centres have been closed in line with government guidance and all events until the end of August have been cancelled.
+Car parks to nature reserves are now open, with the exception of the Kingcombe Centre car park (please use the Pound Cottage car park next to the centre).

 DWT has 42 nature reserves across Dorset.
 Dogs are not permitted on: Broad Oak Orchard, Brownsea Island, Bugdens Meadow, Girdlers Coppice & King’s Lane Orchard.
 Reserves with variable zoned dog access are: Happy Bottom, Lorton Meadows, Upton Heath & West Bexington.
 On all other DWT nature reserves, please keep dogs on a short lead at all times.
 Click here for information and guidance about dogs on nature reserves.